kmorrell27/UpperCrustCatering/_menus/boxed-lunches.md

 **Chicken Caesar Wrap**

-Chicken, tomatoes & lettuce tossed with Caesar dressing,sprinkled with Parmesan cheese & wrapped in a flour tortilla.
+Romaine tossed with tomatoes, Caesar dressing and parmesan cheese topped with tender strips of chicken breasts all wrapped up in a flour tortilla.

 **Turkey BLT Wrap**